DETAILED ACTION

 Slanec discloses:

-a sensor cam (4; See Figs. 1 and 4) located at the first end of the respective brake pedal unit and configured for angular displacement along therewith;
+a respective sensor cam (4; See Figs. 1 and 4) located at the first end of each brake pedal unit and configured for angular displacement along therewith;

-While Slanec discloses a sensor housing (8), Slanec does not disclose a respective sensor housing for each of the first brake pedal unit and the second brake pedal unit.
+While Slanec discloses a sensor housing (8) and two sensors (3) mounted within the sensor housing (8), Slanec does not disclose a respective sensor housing for each of the first brake pedal unit and the second brake pedal unit, and that the respective sensor is mounted within each sensor housing.

 In In reHarza, 274 F.2d 669, 124 USPQ 378 (CCPA 1960) the court held that mere duplication of parts has no patentable significance unless a new and unexpected result is produced.
 In reJapikse, 181 F.2d 1019, 86 USPQ 70 (CCPA 1950) teaches a rearrangement of parts is unpatentable when it would not have modified the operation of the device.
 Additionally, In re Kuhle, 526 F.2d 553, 188 USPQ 7 (CCPA 1975) teaches the particular placement of a part when it does not modify the operation of the device is an obvious matter of design choice.